appkickstarter logoAppKickstarter

 Learn more about internal distribution from the Expo docs:

-In this option, we create a production build of our app and submit it to the app stores for testing.
+In this option, we create a production build of our app and submit it to the app stores.

 Submit to App Stores